nats-io/nats-site/content/blog/jetstream-java-client-05-pull-subscribe.md

 (Remember, durable name is required for pull subscriptions.)
 Setting those in the `PullSubscribeOptions` builder will create a `ConsumerConfiguration` with those values.
-If you also provide a `ConsumerConfiguration` the values set in the `PullSubscribeOptions` builder will be used in place of any values already set in the `ConsumerConfiguration`
+If you also provide a `ConsumerConfiguration` the values set in the `PullSubscribeOptions` builder will be used in place of any values already set in the `ConsumerConfiguration`.

 #### Builder